AKonCloud/MigStatus/app/MigStatus/ReadMe.md

 <br>This groups and identifies each individual unique migration
 <p><b>Row Keys</b>
 <br>MigDetails – Contains static details such as customer name, etc.
-<be>All other – Contains all progress information
+<br>All other – Contains all progress information
 <p>MigDetails – Property and Value mapping to Web App
 <br>CustomerName – Fig1
 <br>CutOffDate – Fig2